dylanjustice/AndcultureCode/clean-code/COMMENTS.md

 ### Informative Comments

 Comments can be used as additional information for code that is difficult to decipher, even in the best circumstances.
-For instance, regex patterns even when well named can easily lose context.
+For instance, even well named regex patterns can easily lose context.

 ```CSharp
 // Replace spaces before or after inline elements (i.e /inline>\s+< or >\s+<inline)